Why Is That Feeling of Being Watched While Taking Shower?

 In a very narrowed definition, an "authority" is anybody or anything that has the power to pull our emotional strings in absence of our better conscious judgement.

-Then, it could also be nothing more than that note from your kid's teacher with a request to see you about your beloved offspring's failing at something.
+It could be nothing more than that note from your kid's teacher with a request to see you about your beloved offspring's failing at something.
 Not to forget that friend and her dark passion for any conspiracy theory in existence feeding your already panicking mind with her regular slogans, like: "Look at this world...everything is crushing down...leaders are betraying us, doctors are incompetent, the world is suffocating in stupidity...another big war is just a matter of time...and you can't trust these crazy drivers either..."

-Indeed, all this makes some wish to hide in a hole and wait there for their predicted end.
+Indeed, all this makes some of us wish to hide in a hole and wait there for our predicted end.
 After all, if the Good Book is correct about everything else, it must be correct about our inglorious end.

 Come on, folks, let us stop this nonsense of alienating ourselves from our true identity!
 Let us not allow ourselves to be brainwashed by the tsunamis of media's assaults on our intelligence.
 Indeed, what ever happened with that "guaranteed freedom to pursue our happiness", if we succumb to those voices that are doing everything to spoil every attempt of that pursuit.
 Even our shower.

 When we give up our individuality, our power to think outside the box filled with brainwashing crap, not much is left of our "freedom to choose", as we are merely following somebody else's choices, turning into insignificant specs of the human mass, sponging-in others' ideas, beliefs, and feelings.
 In other words, we are becoming nobodies.

 I was raised in a communist regime, so believe me, I know what it looks like when folks are living everyone else's life except their own.
 And the whole tragicomedy is in exactly this crazy collectivistic idea that we are practicing something better than communism while surrendering our emotionalism to "higher good of everyone".